Pratikginoya/Dynamic-Website-Using-PHP-with-Admin-Pannel/README.md

 Description of this project,

 Front End (Dynamic Website from Static Website)
-- Display all the details from Database which is add by the Admin from his Admin panel
+- Display all the details from Database which is added by the Admin from his Admin panel
 - Set pagination in blogs
 - Basic CRUD operations to view the data from database